Configure Wire-Server for federation¶

 TLS Web Server Authentication, TLS Web Client Authentication

-And your federation infra domain (e.g. federator.wire.example.com
+And your federation infrastructure domain (e.g.

-from the running example) needs to either figure explictly in the list of your SAN (Subject
+from the running example) needs to either figure

 X509v3 Subject Alternative Name: